bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 0: 00:05:57

-Well, I think the one thing is to try to really read the code and not read it once, but read it many times and try to find new nuances.
+One thing is to try to really read the code and not read it once, but read it many times and try to find new nuances.
 Why is that that way?
 If you find something that interests you, and one of the things that you should do if there is something that you don't really understand, but then often you have the urge to say, I'm sure someone has thought about it and I'll maybe think of it another time and let's concentrate on something else for now.
 And I think these exactly are the points where most people do the same and where it's interesting to look deeper and really answer the questions you have yourself and until you know or are sure you have a solution.
-And sometimes, yeah, you found something that some people haven't thought of before.
+And sometimes, yeah, if you found something that some people haven't thought of before.
 And then you maybe create PR to fix this.
-And yeah.

 Speaker 1: 00:06:42